 We have an ambitious house building programme, designed to deliver much needed homes to Stevenage residents.
-We have recently completed three new housing schemes in the town.

 The development at Burwell Court completed in February 2020, and comprises of 15 one and two bedroom apartments for social rent.
 This is a welcome addition to our new build portfolio.

 Constructed over a two year period, this attractive, three storey scheme in the Bandley Hill ward is on the site of the former 'March Hare' pub.
 The pub had sat empty and was a source of anti-social behaviour issues in the local area when we took possession and developed plans for the site.